aedenmurray/conductive/README.md

-# ⚡️ conductive
+# :zap: `conductive`

 ## _Pseudo Express.js framework for quickly & easily building RESTful APIs._

-The Conductive framework is a collection of helpful components used for builing RESTful APIs on top of Express.js.
+The Conductive framework is a collection of helpful components used for building APIs on top of Express.js.

 These components are aimed to help maintain readability and reduce complexity across various applications.